128technology/docs/docs/plugin_wireguard.md

 You have a remote device that needs to be accessed as an agent of a service in your 128T network.
 In this example use case you have a remote IoT device that hosts a `thing` service with address `128.128.128.128/32`, which must be accessed by a tenant `technician`.

 A remote IoT device has a wireguard peer with a public key of `Jihom426SSceUCPpS1147NSNzZcY1wl40Sf+OQ1rjGU=`.
-It will be given an address of `10.10.10.5` from the private network, and it will peer with the 128T router `r1` on the  `1.1.1.1` network-interface address.
+It will be given an address of `10.10.10.2` from the private network, and it will peer with the 128T router `r1` on the  `1.1.1.1` network-interface address.

 ![Wireguard service agent](/img/plugin_wireguard_3.png)

+### Profile Configuration

 The following configuration sets up the wireguard profile, along with the IoT device wireguard peer:
 ```